duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

     $ python3 human.py

-The system utilizes an Xbox 360 joystick to drive around.
+The system utilizes an Xbox One S joystick to drive around.
 Left up and down controls the speed and right stick left and right controls the velocity.
 Right trigger enables the ["DRS" mode](https://en.wikipedia.org/wiki/Drag_reduction_system) allows vehicle to drive full speed forward.
 (Note there are no angular acceleration when this mode is enabled).

 In addition, every 1500 steps in simulator, the recording will pause and playback.
 You will have the chance to review the result and decide whether to keep the log or not.
 The log are recorded into two formats: `raw_log` saves all the raw information for future re-processing, and `traning_data` saves the directly feedable log.